 Moreover, Sticky notes with color categorization can help you prioritize your tasks for the school year and remember important tasks for the whole week.
 Setting reminders for colored days of the week, spirit week, pajama days, etc. is important.

 In advance for the whole week, you may want to plan ahead for what they have to wear at school.
 This closet organizer would help you keep clothes assigned for each day from Monday to Friday.

-However, if your kids are big enough to get ready by themselves, they would know what they have to wear every single day.
+However, if your kids are big enough to get ready by themselves, they will know what they must wear daily.

 8. Late days Bin

-Some days, it is very likely to run late for school and you need to have basic essentials in the car.
+Some days, it is very likely to run late for school, and you need basic essentials in the car.
 For instance, a hairbrush, gel, hand lotion, a snack bars.
 In that case, they would manage some last-minute business while you drive them to school.

 Having a car organizer bin to keep all the last minutes and essentials organized for late days is a smart way to deal with such situations.